Trudeau says Putin answerable for ‘heinous battle crimes’ during surprise go to to Ukraine – Nationwide

 He said he and Patron hadn’t set out to “be common.”

-“I'm simply doing my work, what is required for the people.
-Nobody has a aim of getting an award,” he mentioned.
+“I'm simply doing my work, what is needed for the folks.
+No one has a aim of getting an award,” he said.

 With recordsdata from World’s Amanda Connolly